yagosys/202301/userguide/010-eks/demo_macvlan.md

 - ### create cfos daemonSet

-* we will create cfos as daemonSet, will each node will have single cfos POD*
-* cfos will be attached to net-attach-def CRD which created in previous step* *cfos configured a clusterIP service for restapi port* *cfos use annotation to attach to crd. the "k8s.v1.cni.cncf.io/networks" means for secondary network, the default interface inside cfos will be net1 by default*
+*we will create cfos as daemonSet, so each node will have single cfos POD* *cfos will be attached to net-attach-def CRD which created in previous step* *cfos configured a clusterIP service for restapi port* *cfos use annotation to attach to crd. the "k8s.v1.cni.cncf.io/networks" means for secondary network, the default interface inside cfos will be net1 by default*
 *cfos will have fixed ip "10.1.200.252/32" which is the range of crd cni configuration*